Cross-Platform Autonomous Control of Minimal Kitaev Chains: Tuning Algorithm

 The operators $c_{DL/DR}^\dagger$ ($c_{DL/DR}$) create (annihilate) an electron is each of the QDs. $t_{\sigma\eta}$ and $\Delta_{\sigma\eta}$ are the ECT and CAR couplings between the two QDs with corresponding spins in the left and right QD, $\sigma$ and $\eta$, respectively.
 Coupling to the ABS results in an induced gap on each QD, leading us to model them as Yu-Shiba-Rusinov (YSR) states~\cite{YULUH1965,Shiba1968,rusinov1969theory}.
 We add the QDs' electrochemical potential and charging energy to Eq.~\eqref{eq:Heff} to obtain the full Hamiltonian (see \cref{eq:fullH} for details).
 We then perform a Bogoliubov transformation to account for the particle-hole symmetry on the QDs, and write an effective Hamiltonian for two coupled YSR states in the limit of infinite Zeeman splitting as:

 The operators $f_{L/R}^\dagger$ ($f_{L/R}$) create (annihilate) a quasiparticle in each QD, that is a superposition of electron and hole components.
 Here, $\delta \varepsilon_{L/R}$ are the energies of the YSR states and $t$ and $\Delta$ are the generalized effective couplings for the odd-, and even-parity states respectively.
 While $t$ and $\Delta$ correspond to ECT and CAR for normal QDs, this is no longer the case for YSR states.
 Due to local Andreev reflection, ECT can now also couple the global even-parity states, and CAR the odd states (see \cref{app:training} for details).
-We note that \cref{eq: effectiveH} is a spinless Hamiltonian when expressed in terms of the YSR states for which localized Majorana zero modes will emerge at $t=\Delta$.
+We note that \cref{eq: effectiveH} is a spinless Hamiltonian when expressed in terms of the YSR states for which localized Majorana zero modes (MZMs) will emerge at $t=\Delta$.
 On the other hand, at zero field, the odd states are spin-degenerate and Eq.~\eqref{eq: effectiveH} is no longer valid.
 However, the system has a sweet spot at $t=\tilde{\Delta} (B=0) = \sqrt{2}\Delta$.
 Here, the presence of high charging energy in the quantum dots leads to the emergence of Majorana Kramers pairs that are protected against local perturbations but have an additional degeneracy (see Ref.~\cite{bozkurt2024} for details).
 The CSD in the sweet spot is identical for zero and infinite Zeeman energy.
 As a result, we can train the CNN on the spinless Hamiltonian in Eq.~\eqref{eq: effectiveH}, and recognize sweet spots in both the absence and presence of a magnetic field.
 We shall refer to the renormalized and field-dependent parameter $\tilde{\Delta}(B)$ as $\Delta$, to ensure that $t=\Delta$ corresponds to a sweet spot for all magnetic field values.
+We have further validated our approach using a spinful Hamiltonian model (Appendix~\ref{app:spinful hamiltonian}), confirming that the main conclusions remain unchanged.